Workers' Weekly (UK): Forerunners

 The first editor was Fred Willis, former editor of the BSP's weekly, assisted by Raymond Postgate.
 The paper maintained a circulation of between 8,000 and 9,000 during 1920, after which time the circulation began to rise rapidly due to improvements in the publication's design.
 Francis Meynell took over as editor around the first of 1921 and by 5 February 1921, circulation stood at 25,000.
 Sales continued to rise throughout the year, touching the 60,000 mark at the time of the raid on party offices in May 1921.

 Towards the end of April 1921, Member of Parliament J. H. Thomas successfully sued The Communist for libel, naming its editors, printer, and publisher in the action.
 The pressure of this legal action and subsequent raid of party offices by the police had the effect of making production of the paper extraordinarily difficult.
 The Independent Labour Party's printing house abruptly stopped production of an issue of the paper in midstream after coming to an agreement with the Director of Public Prosecutions not to produce any more Communist material.

 In July 1921, Postgate took over for Meynell as editor of The Communist.
-He continued in that role until giving way in favor of T.A."Tommy" Jackson in May 1922.
+He continued in that role until giving way in favour of T.A."Tommy" Jackson in May 1922.

-By the Autumn of 1922, the print run of The Communist had declined to around the 20,000 mark, with actual sales in the vicinity of just 8,000.
+By the autumn of 1922, the print run of The Communist had declined to around the 20,000 mark, with actual sales in the vicinity of just 8,000.

 It was clear to Communist Party leaders that a drastic makeover for the publication was due.